eai-6020-winter2020-final-team/burial-deed-ocr-system/README.md

 # burial-deed-ocr-system
-Put your resource images to ResImages, they will not be uploaded to this repo.
+Put your resource images to ResImages, they will not be uploaded to this repo.<br\>
-Put your training scripts(.ipynb) to Scripts.
+Put your training scripts(.ipynb) to Scripts.<br\>
-Edit MODULE.py, functions are already placed.
+Edit MODULE.py, functions are already placed.<br\>
 Feel free to add more modules.